DNS Deep Dive in OpenShift 4

 2.0.0.10.in-addr.arpa name = ip-10-0-0-2.eu-west-1.compute.internal.

-So in order to check the resolution we need to have the proper net tools installed (dig, nslookup, tcmdump, etc), and for this purpose we will create a debug pod of rhel-tools that already had installed these tools:
+So in order to check the resolution we need to have the proper network tools installed (dig, nslookup, tcpdump, etc), and for this purpose we will create a debug pod with rhel-tools that already has these tools installed:

 $ oc debug -t deployment/customer --image registry.access.redhat.c